fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 We can see how, even if our effect sizes have relatively low variability and our total subject count remains almost constant, with larger sample sizes, $I²$ approaches 100%.

-Following an approach where data are simulated for each subject, and for each sample size a random effects model is fitted using the *metafor* package, we arrive at the following plot (yellow dots represent $I²$ values obtained for different sample sizes ranging from 25 to 10,000):
+Following an approach where data are simulated for each subject, and for each sample size a random effects model is fitted using the *metafor* package, we arrive at the following plot :

 <img src="https://github.com/fdatri/Blog-Material/blob/main/I2-and-sample-size/I2%20formula%20vs.%20simulation%20plot.png?raw=true" alt="I² Formula vs. Simulation Plot">

-*Yellow dots represent I² values obtained for different sample sizes ranging from 25 to 10,000.*
+*yellow dots represent I² values obtained through simulation for different sample sizes ranging from 25 to 10,000.*

 Interestingly, the value obtained via simulation and model fitting seem to overestimate $I^2$ for $n = 25$ (first yellow dot on the left), but apart from this, the two values look very close.
 [Here](https://github.com/fdatri/Blog-Material/blob/main/I2-and-sample-size/simulation_I_squared.R) you can find the full code for this simulation.